ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 ## Speed up software by auto-staging Conda environment (recommended)

-We highly recommend configuring Conda environment to be automatically staged only on the local disk whenever activated.
+We highly recommend configuring a Conda environment to be automatically staged only on the local disk whenever activated.
 This results in your software running _significantly faster_.
 Auto-staging is straightforward to configure using the `conda-stage` tool, e.g.

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI miniforge3